jerydam/ITickecking/README.md

-# Builderz Solana dApp Scaffold (Nextjs13, Typescript, TailwindCSS, MaterialUI, web3.js)
+# ITicket dApp, future for event registration (Nextjs13, Typescript, TailwindCSS, MaterialUI, web3.js)

 This is our open source [Next.js](https://nextjs.org/) , [Solana](https://github.com/solana-labs ) dApp Scaffold for the community and whole ecosystem - without much fluff and just the essentials. 💪